liteapi-travel/java-sdk/README.md

 ### Booking list
 ------

-The API returns the list of booking Id's for a given guest Id.
+The getBookingListByGuestId function returns the list of all booking Id's for a given guest Id.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java